blackoutjack/rjtools.duprem/README.md

 # duprem: duplicate file removal utility

-Python application that scans a set of directories to identify duplicate files.
+Scan a set of directories to identify and potentially remove duplicate files.

 ## Requirements